yoriiis/step-manager/README.md

 The function returns the template as HTML string or HTMLElement for the step and exposes the return of the `getStepDatasToRender` function as parameter.

-> Template can be write with template literals (String) or with JSX (HTMLElement).
-The demo includes template in both type for the example.
+> Template can be written with template literals (String) or with JSX (HTMLElement).
+The demo includes templates in both types for the example.

 #### `getStepDatasToRender`